Keller High School

 Keller High School is a public high school located in the city of Keller, Texas and is served by the Keller Independent School District.
 The school educates students in the majority of the city of Keller, western Southlake, northwestern Colleyville, northern North Richland Hills, and most of Westlake, including the Vaquero development.
 It has been recognized as a National Blue Ribbon School for the 1999-2000 school year.
-As of 2011, Keller High School is rated "recognized" by the Texas Education Agency and is part of one of the largest districts in Texas to have an overall recognized rating.
-Per the 2017 US News Best High Schools System official numbers, 2,645 students attended the school.
+As of 2011, Keller High School is rated "recognized" by the Texas Education Agency and is part of one of the largest districts in Texas to have an overall recognized rating. according to a US News page the school currently has 3,089 students enrolled.

 History

-The current Keller High located on 500 Pate Orr Road was constructed in 1984 and was opened in 1985.
+The current Keller High located on 601 Pate Orr Road N was constructed in 1984 and was opened in 1985.
 Prior to this the current Keller Middle School located on 300 College Avenue was the Keller High School.
 Built in 1934, the Keller ISD Education Center was the original location of the Keller Elementary, Middle and High School and is first high school to be built in KISD, followed by Fossil Ridge High School, Central High School and finally Timber Creek High School as of 2009.
 The school's mascot is the 'Keller Indians' & motto is the 'Home of the Indians'.
+The phrase, 'Tradition of Excellence' can also be seen frequently in this context.
 The school colors are navy and Vegas gold.
 Keller, Central, Fossil Ridge, and Timber Creek all share the same stadium and natatorium.